maidsafe/rfcs/proposed/Launcher-Service-Documentation.md

                         // e.g. "/path/to/an/existing_file.ext"
         "offset": Integer, // Offset in bytes to start reading from.
 Will be an error if out
                            // of bounds.
-        "length": Integer, // Number of bytes to read starting from the given offset above.
+        "length": Integer // Number of bytes to read starting from the given offset above.
 If
                           // offset + length >= file-size then complete file will be read starting
                           // from the offset.
 If negative, then complete file will be read
                           // starting from the offset.
     }
 }
 ```